Why, What & Who?

 Sim is a practising artist who explores conceptual time-based projects that respond to everyday moments to create elevated and conceptual bodies of work.
 She has exhibited worldwide, most recently in Melbourne Now at the NGV.
 Her work is in global collections, with former representation by Charon Kransen, New York, Pieces of Eight, and Studio Ingot, Melbourne.

-“I played a key role in solidifying Arts Project Australia (APA) as a global leader in its advocacy, support and promotion of artists with intellectual disabilities.
-While senior curator and gallery manager, highlights included securing APA's inaugural Creative Victoria four-year funding, establishing and managing its external Collingwood Yards gallery, and as curatorial co-founder of Art et al. with UK colleagues, embedding APA artists in global art ecologies."
+“As a curatorial founder of Art et al. with UK colleagues, I help expand the boundaries of contemporary art nationally and globally.
+I also played a key role in solidifying Arts Project Australia (APA) as a global leader in advocating for artists with intellectual disabilities.
+As senior curator and gallery manager, highlights included securing APA's inaugural Creative Victoria four-year funding and establishing its external Collingwood Yards gallery.
+Founding Jump Left is a natural extension of these experiences and more."

 \ Sim Luttin,